Elie-50/restaurant/README.md

 # 🍽️ Restaurant App

-A modern restaurant management web application built with **Next.js 15+, TypeScript, MySQL, Drizzle ORM, and Zustand**.
+A modern restaurant management web application built with **Next.js 15+, TypeScript, PostgreSQL, Drizzle ORM, and Zustand**.
 This stack was carefully chosen to provide scalability, performance, and a smooth developer experience.

 ---